klecknerlab/muvi/README.md

 developed using Anaconda (https://www.anaconda.com/).
 Note that the only Python 3.X is supported.

-> Assuming you have Anaconda installed, you can get the require packages with:
+Assuming you have Anaconda installed, you can get the require packages with:

 ```shell
 $ conda install pytables pyqt
 ```

+### Windows

+You should be able to download the package directly from the Git repo and run `setup.py` as above.
+More detailed directions coming soon.

 ---

-## Usage
+# Usage

-> To create and view an example volume:
+To create and view an example volume:

 ```shell
 $ cd [MUVI DIR]/util